Ch. 1: What is Networking?

-Many opportunities are exposed by similarly positioned contacts because they are more likely to correspond with you and share findings.
+Many opportunities are exposed by similarly positioned contacts, because they are more likely to correspond with you and share findings.
 It's important to build a network of acquaintances (weak ties) rather than good friends and family (strong ties).
-Weak ties can provide insight into a world you don't regularly visit and show you opportunities you couldn't hear about from family and friends.
+Weak ties can provide insight into a world you don't regularly visit, and it shows you opportunities you couldn't hear about from family and friends.

 Networking is crucial to the job search.
-Most jobs aren't obtained through cold-contact and a person has a better chance of getting the job if there is a connection or an introduction from someone who works for the company or by someone who knows someone at a desired company.
+Most jobs aren't obtained through cold-contact, and a person has a better chance of getting the job if there is a connection.
+Meaning, an introduction from someone who works for the company or by someone who knows another person at a desired company.

 What is the Purpose of Networking?

-Don't just take what the other person offers without reciprocating something.
-Send articles and job postings you think the other person would appreciate and share things from your life to build a type of friendship.
+Don't just take what the other person offers--there needs to be reciprocation.
+For example, send articles and job postings you think the other person would appreciate, and share things from your life to build a type of friendship.

-Networking is ultimately about person-to-person connection and making friends outside of your circle, so be friendly and helpful.
+Networking is ultimately about person-to-person connection and making friends outside of your circle--friendly and helpful.
 If you are genuine in your networking and help others, they will be more likely to help you.

 The ultimate goal is to land a job, but it never hurts to make friends in the process.
-Take the opportunity to be a positive influence in another person's life while trying to better your own.
+Take the opportunity to be a positive influence in another person's life, while trying to better your own life.

 Why Should I Network?